SOC Endpoint Monitoring: What It Is & Why You Need It

 Key questions to ask:

-• What is your core technology stack (SIEM, SOAR, EDR, etc.)?
+- What is your core technology stack (SIEM, SOAR, EDR, etc.)?
 Do you use proprietary tools or industry-standard platforms?

-• How do you collect and integrate threat intelligence, and how is it used to proactively hunt for threats?
+- How do you collect and integrate threat intelligence, and how is it used to proactively hunt for threats?

-• What are the qualifications and ongoing training requirements for your security analysts?
+- What are the qualifications and ongoing training requirements for your security analysts?

-• Can you walk me through your standard procedure for investigating a potential high-priority threat?
+- Can you walk me through your standard procedure for investigating a potential high-priority threat?

-Questions About Support and Communication
+Ask About Their Support and Communication Style

 During a security incident, clear and timely communication is everything.
 You need to know exactly how the provider will interact with your team, what their response protocols are, and who your point of contact will be.
 Vague answers are a red flag.
 A strong partner will have well-defined communication plans that ensure you’re never left in the dark.
 Effective 24/7 monitoring depends on this seamless collaboration between their analysts and your internal team.